whiskyechobravo/kerko/docs/deploying.md

 if your environment is different from the one this guide was designed for, it might provide you with some useful hints.

-## Deploying on Ubuntu 20.04 or 22.04 with nginx and gunicorn
+## Deploying on Ubuntu with nginx and gunicorn

-These instructions will detail the steps and configurations required to get [KerkoApp] running on an Ubuntu 20.04 or 22.04 web server, using [Gunicorn] as the WSGI container and [nginx] as a HTTP proxy.
+These instructions will detail the steps and configurations required to get [KerkoApp] running on an Ubuntu 22.04 or 24.04 web server, using [Gunicorn] as the WSGI container and [nginx] as a HTTP proxy.

 The procedure is similar that of any Flask application, but KerkoApp-specific